 Things finally began to improve for workers in 1906, when the Employer Liability Act eased the standard of proof in employer liability cases.
 States began to attempt forming comprehensive compensation systems for employees around that time, but many of them failed.
 The first successful state law ordering employers to cover their workers’ health needs was passed in Wisconsin in 1911.

 Many state and federal programs have since been developed to help workers in need, including the Federal Employees’ Compensation Act (1916), Social Security (1935), and the Occupational Safety and Health Act (1970).
-If you have any questions about the rights guaranteed by these programs, a Raleigh workplace injury lawyer can help.
+If you have any questions about the rights guaranteed by these programs, a Morehead City workplace injury lawyer can help.

-Raleigh workers’ compensation attorneys the Law Office of Sam Scudder will handle your case with efficiency, respect, and commitment.
+Morehead City workers’ compensation attorneys the Law Office of Sam Scudder will handle your case with efficiency, respect, and commitment.
 Contact our offices today at 919-851-3311.